All employers want engaged team members. Here are six conversations that we have to boost employee engagement.

 This is why recent global surveys on employee engagement are so alarming.
-No matter the workplace model—hybrid, remote or onsite—a full 85% of workers worldwide are disengaged these days, according to Gallup.
+No matter the workplace model—hybrid, remote or onsite—Gallup recently reported a full 69% of workers in Canada and the US are disengaged these days.
 How can employers fix it?

 What does engagement mean?

 Before you can “fix” engagement, it’s important to consider what it is.
 For some of us, the first thing we think about when we hear “engagement” is… surveys.
 Though part of it, engagement is so much broader than asking for input.
 It’s about how your team meaningfully shows up to their work and how the workplace shows up for them every day, whether you’re a new hire or a longstanding employee.
 Consider the following questions: